bitcoin-dot-org/Bitcoin.org/_includes/devdoc/example_transactions.md

-We use the `getrawtransaction` RPC with the optional second argument (*true*) to get the decoded transaction we just created with `spendtoaddress`.
+We use the `getrawtransaction` RPC with the optional second argument (*true*) to get the decoded transaction we just created with `sendtoaddress`.
 We choose one of the outputs to be our UTXO and get its output index number (vout) and pubkey script (scriptPubKey).

 {% highlight bash %}